Getting Started

 simple_circuit.check()

-For execution, we can write a function that invokes the circuit and consumes the produced qubit via a measurement.
-The outcome is recorded for later evaluation as well.
+We can write a function that invokes this circuit and consumes the produced qubit via a measurement.
+This outcome is also recorded for later evaluation as well.

 @guppy